30 Hour Sous Vide Eye of Round Roast

 I put this new found knowledge to the test on a beef eye of round roast.
 I knew that cooking this roast in the oven produced a somewhat dry and tough piece of meat.
 This cut of beef contains little fat and a lot of connective tissue; a perfect test for sous-vide (low fat, high connective tissue).
 The meat was seasoned with salt and pepper and I added a mustard and garlic rub.

-I quickly seared the meat, placed it in a vacuum bag for sealing and cooled it in a ice bath (this is an important step to kill any potential bacteria on the outside of the meat prior to cryovacing).
+I quickly seared the meat (this is an important step to kill any potential bacteria on the outside of the meat prior to cryovacing), placed it in a vacuum bag for sealing (but did not seal the bag yet) and cooled it in a ice bath (and important step after searing to bring the temperature down prior to sealing the bag and cooking as the meat will steam at low temperatures if it starts out warm when cooked under pressure).
+The searing prior to sous-vide is meant to drive flavors deep into the meat and produce a more flavorful roast than meerly seasoning the meat and cooking sous-vide.
 It was vacuum sealed by a FoodSaver and then cooked by sous-vide method at 131 degrees Fahrenheit for 30 hours.
 I believed this would provide sufficient time to break down the connective tissue and not dry out the protein.
 After removing the meat from the vacuum sealed bag I seared it off in a skillet to provide color and texture.

 The Results: The beef eye of round was full of flavor and as tender as a tenderloin steak.
 Clearly, the long and slow, low temperature sous-vide cooking method produced a very high quality result.
 If I had continued to allow the eye of round to cook in the sous-vide water bath for another 24 to 48 hours it would result in loss of weight and a drier final product.